530

 6

 Albert Bruce Sabin was a Polish-American medical researcher, best known for developing the oral polio vaccine, which has played a key role in nearly eradicating the disease.
-In 1969–72, he served as...
+In 1969–1972, he served...

 6